ChaseFlorell/fcc-code-management/PITCHME.md

 @transition[slide]

 ### @color[orange](Keeping your branch current cont...)
-Merging literally merges two code bases together, creating a merge commit in the process.
-Once a merge happens, the linear line of commits is broken.
+Merging literally merges two code bases together, this will create a merge commit in the process.
+Once a merge happens, the linear line of commits is broken, think of shuffling a deck of cards.

 @fa[arrow-down]